DukeNukemCentral/DNZH-PC-Port-Community/README.md

 ## What's planned
 - Porting this to SDL since main DNZH code and build engine already there.
 - ZeroEditor, a forked Mapster32 for the Infinity Hour engine.
-- Modding Support and Deta X for compatibility.
+- Modding Support and Delta X for compatibility from N64 modding side.
 - Online Multiplayer netcode support and for NukemNet.

 ## Contributors: